 - Interactivity: Add interactive components to your visual, like hover effects or click-to-reveal features.
 These can make your visual more engaging and provide additional information for interested viewers.

 - Zoning: Divide your visual into distinct sections or zones using lines, space, or color.
 This separation helps to organize your visual and can make it easier to follow your narrative.
-For instance, you might use zoning in a dashboard to separate different types of data or metrics.
+For instance, you might use zoning in a dashboard to separate different data types or metrics.

 - Relative sizing: Use size to represent quantitative relationships between elements.
-In a bubble chart, for example, you could use larger bubbles for higher values.
+For example, you could use more giant bubbles for higher values in a bubble chart.

 - Sound effects: Use sound effects to emphasize specific moments or events in your visual.
 For example, in a video showing a timeline, you might use a ticking sound to highlight the passing of time.